Validator FAQ

 rebondtransaction while in

-unbondingmode, it will take three weeks for the state transition to complete.
+unbondingmode, it will take two weeks for the state transition to complete.

 unbonded: Validator is not in the active set, and therefore not signing blocks.
 Unbonded validators cannot be slashed, but do not earn any rewards from their operation.
 It is still possible to delegate EVMOS to this validator.
 Un-delegating from an